cs1302uga/cs1302-exercises/misc/Windows10.md

 ## Make sure Backspace Works Correctly

-MobaXterm oftentimes modifies the backspace key to send `C-h` instead of the backspace key.
+MobaXterm often times modifies the backspace key to send `C-h` instead of the backspace key.
 This can obviously cause problems if you're used to using the backspace key.
 To fix this issue, follow these steps: